 The list you're viewing is made up of many different people, like Stenka Razin and Yemelyan Pugachev.From reputable, prominent, and well known cossacks to the lesser known cossacks of today, these are some of the best professionals in the cossack field.
 If you want to answer the questions, "Who are the most famous cossacks ever?" and "What are the names of famous cossacks?" then you're in the right place.
 (20 items)

-Bohdan Zynoviy Mykhailovych Khmelnytsky c.
-1595 – 6 August 1657), was the Hetman of the Zaporozhian Host of the Crown of the Kingdom of Poland in the Polish–Lithuanian Commonwealth (now part of Ukraine).
-He led an uprising against the Commonwealth and its magnates (1648–1654) which resulted in the creation of a Ukrainian Cossack state.
-In 1654, he concluded the Treaty of Pereyaslav with the Tsardom of Russia. ...more on Wikipediasee more on Bohdan Khmelnytsky
+Zynoviy Bohdan Khmelnytsky (Ruthenian: Ѕѣнові Богдан Хмелнiцкiи; modern Ukrainian: Богдан Зиновій Михайлович Хмельницький, romanized: Bohdan Zynoviy Mykhailovych Khmelnytsky; c.
+1595 – 6 August 1657) was a Ukrainian Hetman of the Zaporozhian Host, then in the Polish Crown of the Polish–Lithuanian Commonwealth (now part of Ukraine).
+He led an uprising against the Commonwealth and its magnates (1648–1654) that resulted in the creation of a state led by the Cossacks.
+In 1654, he concluded the Treaty of Pereyaslav with the Russian Tsardom and thus allied the state with Russia. ...more on Wikipedia